open-telemetry/semantic-conventions/docs/general/events.md

   * The _fields_ are unique to the named event (`event.name`) and different events may use the same _field_ name to represent different data, due to the unique nature of the event.
-  * The _fields_ SHOULD NOT use the `*.blob_ref.*` name, except when applying the same principle/data model as "attribute references" but in relation to event fields (e.g. using `somefield.blob_ref.uri` to relay the value of the field `somefield` via indirection to an external storage system).
+  * The _fields_ SHOULD NOT use the `blob_ref.*` or `*.blob_ref.*` name pattern;
+    these are reserved for [Blob Reference Properties](./blob-reference-properties.md).
+  * The _fields_ of a named event (`event.name`) implicitly include both the defined fields for that type as well as their corresponding [reference representation](./blob-reference-properties.md).

+### Reference fields

+Fields of the body or the entire body may be represented as external references:

-  * For any _field_ name `somefield`, there exist a set of corresponding fields `somefield.blob_ref.*` that may be used to relay the value of `somefield` via reference to an external storage system, following the same rules as "attribute references" as outlined in the attribute naming conventions.
+  * For any given field `somefield`, there exists a corresponding field `somefield.blob_ref.uri` which may be used to supply a reference to the value.
+  * The presence of the field `blob_ref.uri` as a top-level field in the body indicates that the full/original/true value of the entire body may be found at the URI specified by that field (with other fields potentially representing a subset or truncated/redacted copy).
+  * For each `blob_ref.uri` or `prefix.blob_ref.uri` field, there may be optional corresponding `[*.]blob_ref.metadata-key` fields containing metadata about the reference such as its content type, size, etc.

+See [Blob Reference Properties](./blob-reference-properties.md) for more details.

 ## External event compatibility